 Frequently Asked Questions

-The Young Women’s Trust Advisory Panel (YWTAP) is a group of young woman aged 18-30 who support the charity with its campaigning and influencing projects and also give their views on our services.
-The panel consists of representation from across England and Wales.
+The Young Women's Advisory Panel is a group of 30 young women, aged 18–30, from across England and Wales.

-2. Who can be a member of the YWT Advisory Panel?
+Who can be a member of the Advisory Panel?

 Young women who have recent experience of living on low or no pay, who are not in full-time education and have faced challenging life experiences including poverty, inequality and discrimination (e.g. caring responsibilities, disability, mental health, care leaver, low or no qualifications etc.)

-The YWTAP has been running since August 2013.
+The panel has been running since August 2013.

 We aim to have a maximum of 30 young women on the panel at any one time.